-SIFMA will work with Deloitte Risk and Financial Advisory Cyber Risk Services, who served as an independent observer of the exercise, to analyze participant feedback and produce a public after-action report with key observations and recommendations for enhancing the financial services sector’s ability to respond to a systemic cyber event.
+SIFMA has worked with Deloitte Risk and Financial Advisory Cyber Risk Services, who served as an independent observer of the exercise, to analyze participant feedback and produce a public after-action report with key observations and recommendations for enhancing the financial services sector’s ability to respond to a systemic cyber event.

-If you have a media inquiry, please contact Liz Pierce.
+If you have a media inquiry, please contact Katrina Cavalli.

 Additional Information and Resources